open-cogsci/osdoc/content/pages/manual/timing.md

 ## Expyriment benchmarks and test suite

 A very nice set of benchmarks is available on the Expyriment website.
-This information is applicable to OpenSesame experiments using the [xpyriment] back-end.
+This information is applicable to OpenSesame experiments using the [xpyriment] backend.

 - <http://docs.expyriment.org/Timing.html>